 Quality is fair, not arresting.
-There is no export, sales being in the region mostly.
+There is no export, sales being mostly in the region.

 LVT 2012 rosé 200 Co-operateurs with vineyards in three communes – Orgac, Saint-Remèze & Bourg Saint-Andéol.
 Production of Côtes du Vivarais, Côtes du Rhône, Côtes du Rhône Villages

 LVT 2015 r 2015 wh 2012 rosé Long-time sound Co-operative, but enormous spread of wines can mean loss of focus.
 Vivarais Réserve is good.
 Very good value 2011 Syrah IGP Ardèche, and 2015 Grenache blanc Sauvignon IGP white.
 The Côtes du Rhône Mithra and Montjau reds are reliable, both *** in 2015